 In this reading, we get a feel of Jesus speaking a soliloquy, as there is no response to those words.
 Other than John’s aside, from looking back from a time long afterwards and knowing the meaning of what Jesus said, there is nothing read that “certain Greeks” in a “crowd” said.
 They did question Jesus, which led him to make further statements (John 12:34-36); but none of that pertains to this message Jesus spoke, of which John wrote, “He said this to indicate the kind of death he was to die.”

 John did not mean that Jesus had just told of his coming crucifixion as the “kind of death he was to die.”
 That was a death that was not permanent because, “when I am lifted up from the earth, [I] will draw all people to myself,” means Jesus foresaw his continuing in Apostles and Saints.
-That statement, made to “certain Greeks,” who was descended Israelites and honored Mosaic Law and God-commanded festivals, they were still not Jews, per se.
+That statement, made to “certain Greeks,” who were descended Israelites and honored Mosaic Law and God-commanded festivals, they were still not Jews, per se.
 They would be the people sought by the Apostles, in particular Paul and his evangelical companions, who had long been assimilated into the Gentile Greco-Roman cultures and philosophies.
 It would be those Greeks who would “draw all people to Jesus,” in the first expanse of Christianity.

 “To die or not to die.
 That is the question.”